-The 32 bits version of the program satisfies to the demands of Microsoft in relation to the installation.
-This is attained with the use of a installation (setup) program.
+The 32 and 64 bits version of the program satisfies to the demands of Microsoft in relation to the installation.
+This is attained with the use of an installation (setup) program.
 This installation program adjusts for instance the Windows registry.
 This has two important consequences:

 1. By clicking under Windows on "Setups/Configurationscreen/Software" the program package can be automatically uninstalled, including the maps, program groups and the cleaning up of the Windows registry.
 Un-installation is supported from the desktop as well.

-2. In the Windows registry icons are registered belonging to respectively the input files (*.RWI) and the output files (*.RWU) for the 2-dimensional part of the framework program.
-For the 3-dimensional part of the framework program these extensions are (*.R3I) and (*R3U) respectively.
+2. In the Windows registry icons are registered belonging to respectively the input files (*.Framework2D) for the 2-dimensional part of the framework program.
+For the 3-dimensional part of the framework program these extensions are (*.Framework3D).

 By this it is possible to double click at these files with those icons in front of it and then the framework program will be started automatically, independent of the place of the files at the hard disk (it is even allowed that the files are placed via the LAN on another computer).

-By double clicking at a *.RWI or *.R3I file the framework program will load the data file and is ready then to inspect and change the input data of an old problem, after which the calculation can be started again.
+By double clicking at a *.Framework2D or *.Framework3D file the framework program will load the data file and is ready then to inspect and change the input data of an old problem, after which the calculation can be started again.